Neloh/covid-19-research/README.md

 The html map was deployed as a php application.

 ## To deploy
 We used heroku which uses git based commands.
-This is done after all the relevant php files have been pushed to the Github repo
+Firstly, login to heroku with credentials on CLI:
 `heroku login`
+Create the app after you have git add and commit
+Add files
+`git add .`
+Now commit all changes
+`git commit -m "updated message"`
+Now, create the app name on Heroku repo:
 `heroku create`
+Push the commits made:
 `git push heroku master`

 # The App: